 1. Starting Asset Amount

-For the projections of accumulated deficiencies, the value of assets at the start of the projection shall be set equal to the approximate value of statutory reserves at the start of the projection.
-Assets shall be valued consistently with their annual statement values.
+For the projections of accumulated deficiencies, the value of assets at the start of the projection shall be set equal to the approximate value of statutory reserves at the start of the projection plus the allocated amount of PIMR attributable to the assets selected.
+Assets shall be valued consistently with their annual statement values, and shall include any hedge assets held in support of the guarantees in the contracts being valued.
 The amount of such asset values shall equal the sum of the following items, all as of the start of the projection:

 All of the separate account assets supporting the contracts.